About Mielenlaulu and me

 Mielenlaulu = Mindsong.

 What really moves me in psychologist’s work is how one-of-a-kind people are.
-It feels like everyone has their own song, with a completely unique tone, rhythm, story, and emotional quality.
-I really enjoy listening to those songs.
+It’s as if everyone had their own song, complete with unique tones, rhythms, stories, and emotional qualities.
+I love hearing those songs.

 It can be difficult to recognize beauty and value in your own song through all the pain that’s woven into it.
 Or to hear it at all.
 Another person needs to hear it first.